-I work with men and women in recovery from disordered eating or an eating disorder (ED) using nutrition education, meal plans, and behavioral support.
+Disordered eating behaviors do not discriminate.
+If you would like to learn skills to move past and let go of your disordered eating pattern or eating disorder, contact us for nutrition education, meal plans, and behavioral support.
 Clients address their triggers and behaviors at their own pace, and work with the Dietitian to create practical and comfortable goals while implementing new behavior patterns.

 There are many restrictive eating patterns that are very common and affect long term health.
 Often a sense of control and perfectionism drive us with a motivation of being healthy that subsequently, becomes unhealthy when our life feels out of control, and we cling to our behaviors (restricting, purging, laxative abuse, diuretics) to regain our sense of being “on track, able, reliable, and having our lives together.”